Azure/AzureML-Containers/README.md

 env = Environment(name='my-env')
 ```

-Then, set the base image you would like to use.
+Then, for both of the above cases, set the base image you would like to use.
 For example, here we will specify the openmpi3.1.2-cuda10.1-cudnn7-ubuntu18.04 image:
 ```python
 env.docker.enabled = True
 env.docker.base_image = 'mcr.microsoft.com/azureml/openmpi3.1.2-cuda10.1-cudnn7-ubuntu18.04'